stefffffffffano/AML_FederatedLearning/shakespeare/Report.md

 # DATASET Creation

-1. Go to the preprocessing directory:
+1. Go to the preprocessing directory:`cd LEAF_data/shakespeare/preprocess`
-   `cd LEAF_data/shakespeare/preprocess`
-2. Execute the script to convert data to JSON format:
+2. Execute the script to convert data to JSON format:`./data_to_json.sh`
-   `./data_to_json.sh`
-3. Return to the parent directory:
+3. Return to the parent directory:`cd ..`
-   `cd ..`
 4. Create your dataset by following the guides in the readme located in the `LEAF_data/shakespeare` folder.
-For example, the following command:
-   `./preprocess.sh -s niid --sf 0.16 -k 0 -t sample -tf 0.8`
-   will create a dataset for the NIID case with 100 devices.
+For example, the following command:`./preprocess.sh -s niid --sf 0.16 -k 0 -t sample -tf 0.8`will create a dataset for the NIID case with 100 devices.
+5. This command will create the training and testing splits in the "train" and "test" folders.

 ### Data Structure

 - **users**: Unique identifiers for different characters from various plays who have dialogue.
 - **num_samples**: The number of samples (lines of text) corresponding to each user.
 - **user_data**: A dictionary where each entry contains sequences of text spoken by the character.

 ### Input and Output

 - **x**: Input sequences; each sequence is a string of characters from a line of dialogue.
 - **y**: The target sequence for prediction; typically the next character in the line after the given sequence, allowing the model to learn character-level predictions.